-Poor Average Good

-y you gave the rating

--

-Getting worse Staying the same Getting better
+Poor Average Good 2.
+Please tell us wh ny you gave the rating you did?
+3. The overall hea lth in your local comm unity is Getting worse Staying the same Getting better

 4. How satisfied are you with the quality of life in your local community?